Phaidra Estate

 During its operation, Hellenic Cosmos has presented numerous activities, which include exhibitions, educational programmes, Virtual Reality programmes, and documentaries produced by FHW.

-The Cultural Centre’s museum shops display various FHW products, such as books, CD-ROMs and documentaries.
-At the Cyber Hall, people of all ages can navigate through FHWFHW’sbsites, which provide historical information and clever games of historical and educational content.
+The Cultural Centre’s museum shops display various FHW products, such as books, CD-ROMs, and documentaries.
+At the Cyber Hall, people of all ages can navigate through FHWFHW’sbsites.

 In March 2006, the construction of the “<strong>Tholos</strong>” was completed, a building that houses the most perfect, presently, Virtual Reality system of the Hellenic Cosmos with a capacity of 130 people.
 It is a building of exceptional aesthetic value with unique technological infrastructure, which hosts the Foundation’s digital collections.
 The “Tholos” resembles a <strong>planetarium</strong> regarding its natural and morphological characteristics.
 But essentially, their only common element is the semi-spherical shape of the projection surface.